-Practicum/Discipline:

-Student: This evaluation is confidential.
-Results are compiled and reviewed by the program director.
-Resulting statistics are shared with clinical site supervisors.
-Every attempt is made to preserve student anonymity.
-Completion of this evaluation is not mandatory, but it will assist in continued program improvement.

-Circle one score for each item.
-Write NA if the item is not applicable.
-Using a scale of 1 - 5, rate each of the following items.
-(1=Never, 2=Rarely, 3=Sometimes, 4=Often, 5=Always)
+Clinic al Site: Pract icum/Discipline: direct prese ent: This evaluation is confidential.
+Results are contor.
+Resulting statistics are shared with clinical site erve student anonymity.
+Completion of this evaluation by the program improvement. supervisors.
+Every attempt is made to Using e one score for each item.
+Write NA if the item is not g a scale of 1 - 5, rate each of the following items. ever, 2=Rarely, 3=Sometimes, 4=Often, 5=Always) applicable.
 1. Personnel of department presented a positive, respectful attitude toward the student.
-12345 2.
+1 2 3 4 5 2.
 Instructor presented relevant information and instruction in a clear manner.
-12345 3.
+1 2 3 4 5 3.
 Instructor encouraged questions, comments, & discussion.
-12345 4.
+1 2 3 4 5 4.
 Instructor & department personnel provided adequate supervision to the student while performing tasks.
-12345 5.
+1 2 3 4 5 5.
 Instructor was competent & knowledgeable in area of instruction.
 1 2 3 4 5 6.
 Instructor gave continued feedback of student performance throughout sub - Practicum.
-12345 7.
+1 2 3 4 5 7.
 Instructor completed & discussed student evaluation in a timely manner.
 1 2 3 4 5 8.
 Student felt adequate time was spent performing tasks and clinical tests.
-12345

-9. Student felt adequate time was devoted to their education.
-12 3 4 5 10.
+1 2 3 4 5 9.
+Student felt adequate time was devoted to their education.
+1 2 3 4 5 10.
 Department policies & procedures were clearly presented to the student.
-12 3 4 5 11.
-Instructor provided assistance with &/or reviewed study question answers.
-12 3 4 5 12.
+1 2 3 4 5

+11. Instructor provided assistance with &/or reviewed study question answers.
+1 2 3 4 5 12.
 Instructor supplemented training with study aids (slides, unknowns, lectures, etc.).
-12 3 4 5 13.
+1 2 3 4 5 13.
 Student developed confidence in skills learned in this sub - Practicum.
-12 3 4 5 14.
+1 2 3 4 5 14.
 Student felt valued as a member of the department.
-12 3 4 5 15.
+1 2 3 4 5 15.
 Student felt site should continue to be used for this sub - Practicum.
-12 3 4 5
+1 2 3 4 5